The Cat o' Nine Tails: Release

 The Cat o' Nine Tails was released in Italy on 11 February 1971.
 International releases included the United States in May 1971, West Germany on 15 July 1971, where it was distributed by Constantin and in France on 11 August 1971, where it was distributed by Wild Side.

 Box office

 On its release in Italy in 1971, the film grossed a total of 2.4 billion Italian lire.

 Critical reception

-On the review aggregator website Rotten Tomatoes, The Cat o' Nine Tails holds an approval rating of 82% based on 22 critic reviews, with an average rating of 6.5 out of 10.
+On the review aggregator website Rotten Tomatoes, The Cat o' Nine Tails holds an approval rating of 81% based on 21 critic reviews, with an average rating of 6.4/10.
 The site's critical consensus reads, "The Cat O'Nine Tails is a solidly entertaining Argento outing elevated by a well-chosen cast and the director's distinctive visual style."
 On Metacritic, the film has a weighted average score of 63 out of 100 based on 5 critic reviews, indicating "generally favorable reviews".